athn-nik/teach/README.md

 We thank [Benjamin Pellkofer](https://is.mpg.de/person/bpellkofer) for his IT support.

 ## References
 Many part of this code were based on the official implementation of [TEMOS](https://github.com/Mathux/TEMOS).
-Here are some great resources we
+Here are some great resources we benefit:
-benefit:

 - SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).
 ## Contact

 This code repository was implemented mainly by [Nikos Athanasiou](https://is.mpg.de/~nathanasiou) with the help of [Mathis Petrovich](https://mathis.petrovich.fr/).

+Give a  ⭐  if you like.

 For commercial licensing (and all related questions for business applications), please contact ps-licensing@tue.mpg.de.